espocrm/documentation/docs/administration/fields.md

 Parameters:

-* After (field) – a validation: a date value should be after a date value of a specified field;
+* After (field) – a validation: a date value should be after a date value of a specified field.
+See example below;
-* Before (field) – a validation: a date value should be before a date value of a specified field;
+* Before (field) – a validation: a date value should be before a date value of a specified field.
+See example below;
 * Use Numeric Format – if not checked, then words 'today', 'yesterday', 'tomorrow' are in the detail view mode.
+* Default - A Javascript function can be provided to this field.
+See example below.

 ![Date](https://raw.githubusercontent.com/espocrm/documentation/master/docs/_static/images/administration/fields/date.png)

 ![Date detail view](https://raw.githubusercontent.com/espocrm/documentation/master/docs/_static/images/administration/fields/date-detail.png)

+??? example "Example Date JSON Configuration (entityDefs)"

+    ```
+    "someDateFieldName": {
+        "notNull": false,
+        "type": "date",
+        "required": fale,
+        "default": "javascript: return this.dateTime.getDateShiftedFromToday(1, 'days');",
+        "after": "createdAt",
+        "before": "modifiedAt",
+        "useNumericFormat": fale,
+        "audited": fale,
+        "readOnly": fale,
+        "inlineEditDisabled": fale,
+        "tooltip": fale,
+        "isCustom": true
+    }
+    ```

 ## Date-Time